 - Exploitation: the malicious task is carried out, for example, clicking on a link in a phishing email or activating a bank transfer of money.

-- Execution: the last stage where the hacker receives money or gains access to login credentials to install ransomware, etc.
+- Execution: the last stage where the hacker receives money or gains access to login credentials to install ransomware or access sensitive information.

 With the stages of a social engineering attack in mind, how can you spot a social engineering attack before it’s too late?